grleung/grleung.github.io/_projects/aero_land_atmos.md

 ---
 layout: page
-title: Aerosols, Land Cover, and Clouds
+title: Deforestation Impacts on Clouds
-description: Humans are driving changes in the aerosol environment <em>and</em> in land cover.
-These changes are usually studied separately, but understanding their interactions is important to fully assessing how clouds and precipitation might change in future worlds.
-My Ph.D. dissertation is funded by a <a href='https://www.atmos.colostate.edu/2022/06/bee-leung-receives-nasa-future-investigators-award/'>NASA FINESST award</a> that looks at land-aerosol-cloud interactions.
-I'm currently working on a satellite-based study of how deforestation in Southeast Asia drives changes in clouds.
-One important point is that we find the impact of deforestation is not uniform everywhere––the environmental humidity and aerosol loading can be important modulators of these land-atmosphere interactions.
+description: Changes to the aerosol environment and to land cover often happen at the same time.
+In Borneo, for example, replacement of tropical rainforests with palm oil plantations often occurs alongside <a href="https://earthobservatory.nasa.gov/images/145614/smoke-blankets-borneo#:~:text=After%20several%20relatively%20quiet%20fire,pall%20of%20thick%2C%20noxious%20smoke.">massive peatland fires</a>.
+These changes are usually studied separately, but understanding their interactions is important to get an accurate picture of future changes to clouds and precipitation.
+In <a href="https://doi.org/10.1029/2023GL107678">this GRL paper</a>, we used two decades of satellite observations to estimate the impact of deforestation in Southeast Asia on clouds.
+One important point is that we find the impact of deforestation is not uniform everywhere––environmental humidity and aerosol loading can be important modulators of land-atmosphere interactions.
+Read more in <a href="https://eos.org/articles/shallower-clouds-hang-more-often-over-lost-forests">this Eos feature</a>!
+We're currently working on understanding how deforestation impacts vary across the diurnal cycle.
-importance: 3
+importance: 1
 img: assets/img/deforestation.png
-short_img: assets/img/deforestation.png
 ---